Last Updated on April 20, 2022 by solaralliance

 Upon seeing a house with solar panels, you may wonder how they work and if solar panels can damage your roof.
 If you are among the growing number of homeowners looking to transition to solar power, there are many things you should look into ahead of time.

-Do Solar Panels Damage Your Roof?
+Will Solar Panels Damage or Ruin Your Roof?

+No, solar panels will not damage o ruin your roof as long as they are installed correctly.
 The thought of adding solar panels to your roof may be nerve-wracking for you as it is a big change and can seem costly upfront.
 However, upon proper installation, solar panels should not be of concern because they should not cause permanent damage to your roof so long as it is in good condition and does not already have damage.

 That said, installing solar panels is not a weekend do-it-yourself project.
 If you do not have the proper training, you risk causing damage to your roof or harming yourself.